Olga Fielden: Life

 Her novel Island Story (Jonathan Cape, 1933) was described in the Times Literary Supplement as having an "exhilarating quality".
 Stress (Jonathan Cape, 1936) was similarly described as "fresh and vigorous".
 John Wilson Foster describes Fielden's fictional world as one in which "violence, degeneration, animal desires and greed battle with the gentler aspirations to refinement, cultivation, decency."
+She wrote a third novel, Liam Donne, which remained unpublished "due to the war".
+It was a fictional retelling of the story of William de Burgh, Earl of Ulster.

-Fielden wrote a number of plays for the BBC and Three To Go was produced by the Abbey Theatre in Dublin.
+Fielden wrote a number of plays for the BBC and Three To Go was produced by the Abbey Theatre in Dublin in 1950.